 The General Assembly established the Department for Development Support and Management Services (DDSMS) with the mandate to provide technical advice and support in the field of public management and governance.
 DDSMS comprised two substantive divisions, one of which was the Division of Public Administration and Development Management (DPADM).

 The Division of Public Administration and Development Management was renamed “Division for Governance, Public Administration and Finance” (DGPAF).

 The Department of Economic and Social Affairs was established consolidating the Department for Policy Coordination and Sustainable Development, the Department for Economic and Social Information and Policy Analysis and the Department for Development Support and Management Services in which the Division for Governance, Public Administration and Finance (DGPAF) belonged.

 The Division for Governance and Public Administration and Finance (DGPAF) was renamed Division of Public Economics and Public Administration (DPEPA).
 As a result of the reorganization in the Department of Economic and Social Affairs, the Public Policy Analysis and Development Branch, formerly Microeconomic Analysis Branch of the Microeconomic and Social Analysis Division joined DPEPA.
 The new branch will focus on socio-economic Governance as well as on specific analysis and formulation of public policies.

 The Division of Public Economics and Public Administration (DPEPA) was renamed Division for Public Administration and Development Management (DPADM).
-Currently, the Division comprises three Branches, namely: Governance and Public Administration, Socio-Economic Governance and Management, and Knowledge Management.
+The Division comprises three Branches, namely: Public Administration Capacity Branch (PACB), e-Government Branch (eGB), and Development Management Branch (DMB).